CaptionX vs Descript: Why Premiere Pro Editors Are Making the Switch

 Export → upload to Descript → generate captions → export back → re-import → manually realign.
 Multiple steps of dead time per revision, before captioning even starts.
 Make one edit in Premiere and repeat it all.

-CaptionX gives you free captions every month — no credit card required, no expiry.
+CaptionX gives you free caption generations — no credit card required, no expiry.
 You generate real captions on real footage and decide to upgrade only when your volume demands it.

-Descript's free tier puts watermarks on your exports and caps transcription to one hour per month.
+Descript's free tier puts watermarks on your exports and, as of 2026, caps transcription to one hour per month (check Descript's current pricing, since plans change).
 One podcast episode, one client interview, one webinar recording — that is your free transcription quota for the entire month, used on a single project.
 After that, you pay or you watermark your work.
 Professional caption output — watermark-free, full resolution, full language access — requires a paid plan.
 You are committing money before you have confirmed the tool works for your footage.

 If your content reaches a global audience or includes any non-Western-European language, CaptionX is the significantly stronger choice.